XMZOVO/oicq-stable-diffusion/README.md

 # Stable Diffusion Oicq

-> A qq chat bot generate image from message based on stable diffusion models and oicq.
+> A qq chat bot generate image from message based on stable diffusion webui Api and oicq.

 ## License